 The posology of Glyceryl Trinitrate i.v. should be adjusted to achieve the desired clinical response.
-Additional dose adjustments in patients with severe hepatic insufficiency or severe renal failure may be necessary and require additional monitoring.

 Example of admixture preparation

-To obtain an admixture of Glyceryl Trinitrate at a concentration of 100 mcg/ml, add 50 ml Glyceryl Trinitrate solution (containing 50 mg glyceryl trinitrate) to 450 ml of infusion vehicle to give a final volume of 500 ml.
+To obtain an admixture of Glyceryl Trinitrate at a concentration of 100 micrograms/ml, add 50 ml Glyceryl Trinitrate solution (containing 50 mg glyceryl trinitrate) to 450 ml of infusion vehicle to give a final volume of 500 ml.

 Vials of Glyceryl Trinitrate are for single use only and should not be regarded as multi-dose containers.

 Glyceryl Trinitrate should not be used in the following cases:

 • Hypersensitivity to the active substance, other nitrates or any of the excipients listed in Section 6.1